 Pictured from Left to Right: J. Henke, A. Beeg, Mother of M. Petrucci, Bill McCool, A. Scarpone, K. Davisson, and D. Nosieru Matthews.

-United Cerebral Palsy of Delaware, Inc. (UCP) and the Wilmington Blue Rocks hosted this year’s 12th Annual Diamond Dinner at At the Rail Restaurant in Wilmington.
+United Cerebral Palsy of Delaware, Inc. (UCP) and the Wilmington Blue Rocks hosted this year’s 12th Annual Diamond Dinner at The White Clay creek Country club in Wilmington.

 The Diamond Dinner recognizes and honors individuals who have overcome obstacles in their lives to participate in sports.
 This year, we recognized eight inspirational individuals from across the state.
 Four high school student-athletes received a $500 Victory Scholarship Award, four student-athletes received a Profile in Courage Award, and two adults received the Outstanding Volunteer Award.